 HOMEWORK PROBLEMS: MAL also contains an assignment for each chapter called Homework Problems.
 You will be required to complete the Homework Problems and you will receive a grade for each assignment. (see COURSE POINT DISTRIBUTION above).
 There is a Homework assignment for Chapters 2 - 4 & 6 - 12 (10 assignments); each of which is worth 10 points.
 You can earn a total of 100 grade points for correctly completing each of the Homework Problem assignments.
-The Homework assignment for each chapter must be completed by 11:30PM (Central Standard Time) on the Sunday evening of the week prior the exam that those chapter covered by each exam.)
+The Homework assignment for each chapter must be completed by 11:30PM (Central Standard Time) on the Sunday evening of the week during which we conclude our discussion of a particular chapter.
+(Example: Complete discussion of chapter material on Tuesday.
+Homework assignment is due by 11:30PM the following Sunday night.)
 Homework assignments will not be reopened for any student for any reason.
 You must plan so that you will be able to complete each Homework assignment by its due date.
 You will be expected to complete all of the homework problems assigned for each chapter.
 MAL will allow you to continue to attempt to complete each problem until you are able to get it right for a maximum of 5 attempts; or until the window for that chapter's assignment closes.
 Partial credit is given for partially completed homework problems so use the 80/20 rule wisely.